Technologies Teacher PD: build a maze game with drag and drop coding blocks

 Did you miss our live online Technologies Teacher PD workshop?
 If so, that’s ok.
-We recorded the live online class and now you can watch it in your free time.
+We recorded the live online class and now you can watch it in your own time.

-In a 1-hour online Technologies Teacher PD workshop we learned to build our very own maze game using drag and drop coding blocks.
-In the process we learned to code, what computational thinking and design thinking is, and how to build digital solutions.
+In a 1-hour online Technologies Teacher PD workshop we learned to build our own maze game using drag-and-drop coding blocks.
+In the process, we learned to code, computational thinking and design thinking, and how to build digital solutions.

 We covered the 6 fundamental concepts of coding:

 We learned about the 5 principles of learning to code:

 - Make a plan